Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

   - There are also adjustments made to make the stages appear more vibrant.
 - Mob sprites are collected into respective folders.
 (This is for future-proofing)

-# Installation
-In your PPSSPP directory, navigate to `memstick/PSP/TEXTURES` then drag the contents of the .zip into the folder.

-Then enable texture replacement by heading to settings> tools> developer tools> replace textures.

-**Note:**
-- Do **NOT** accidentally enable texture saving.

 # Up Coming
 - [ ] Further cleaning